Neuron

-A typical neuron consists of a cell body (soma), dendrites, and a single axon.
-The soma is a compact structure, and the axon and dendrites are filaments extruding from the soma.
+A neuron contains all the structures of other cells such as a nucleus, mitochondria, and Golgi bodies but has additional unique structures such as an axon, and dendrites.
+The soma or cell body, is a compact structure, and the axon and dendrites are filaments extruding from the soma.
 Dendrites typically branch profusely and extend a few hundred micrometers from the soma.
 The axon leaves the soma at a swelling called the axon hillock and travels for as far as 1 meter in humans or more in other species.
 It branches but usually maintains a constant diameter.
 At the farthest tip of the axon's branches are axon terminals, where the neuron can transmit a signal across the synapse to another cell.
-Neurons may lack dendrites or have no axon.
+Neurons may lack dendrites or have no axons.
 The term neurite is used to describe either a dendrite or an axon, particularly when the cell is undifferentiated.

 Most neurons receive signals via the dendrites and soma and send out signals down the axon.
-At the majority of synapses, signals cross from the axon of one neuron to a dendrite of another.
+At the majority of synapses, signals cross from the axon of one neuron to the dendrite of another.
 However, synapses can connect an axon to another axon or a dendrite to another dendrite.
 The signaling process is partly electrical and partly chemical.
-Neurons are electrically excitable, due to maintenance of voltage gradients across their membranes.
+Neurons are electrically excitable, due to the maintenance of voltage gradients across their membranes.
 If the voltage changes by a large enough amount over a short interval, the neuron generates an all-or-nothing electrochemical pulse called an action potential.
 This potential travels rapidly along the axon and activates synaptic connections as it reaches them.
 Synaptic signals may be excitatory or inhibitory, increasing or reducing the net voltage that reaches the soma.